MLK Road Project

 The $2.67 million project will completely reconstruct the road’s surface, update underground utilities, widen sidewalks, install decorative lighting features and landscaping and add on-street parking on the east side of the roadway.

 PHASE 1: Intersection of Magnolia Avenue

-Construction will begin in mid-August 2019 at the Magnolia Avenue intersection.
+Construction began in mid-August 2019 at the Magnolia Avenue intersection.
 This location was selected as the starting point because the underground pipes are deepest in that area.

 The intersection will be completely closed north/south and east/west.
 Local traffic is permitted from Orange Ave. north to the work zone and from ISB south to the work zone.

 All through traffic will be routed around the area via Orange Ave., US 1, ISB and Lockhart St. Pedestrian access will be maintained to the businesses within the work zone.